UPOP

 Program History

+Recognizing the over use of psychotropic medications in the state welfare populations as a problem, the Federal government mandated that every state address this issue through state oversight programs.
 In 2016, The Utah State Legislature mandated and created, through statute, the Utah Psychotropic Oversight Program (UPOP).
-The program consists of child and adolescent psychiatrists and a pediatric nurse practitioner.
-These positions are contracted through The University of Utah medical staff to the Utah Dept. of Health-Fostering Healthy Children Program (FHCP) and the Utah Dept. of Child and Family Services (DCFS).
+The program consists of child and adolescent psychiatrists and a nurse practitioner contracted through The University of Utah to the Utah Dept. of Health Medicaid program.
+UPOP provides services to the Utah Division of Child and Family Services (DCFS) and Juvenile Justice and Youth Services (JJYS).

 • 6 years or younger prescribed one or more psychotropic medications